codr7/g-fu/v1/README.md

 42
 ```

-Shadowing works the same way as for regular bindings.
+Restarts live in a separate namespace, but allow shadowing just like regular bindings.

 ```
   (try ((foo () 'bar))